You've heard the hype: India is growing ... fast.

 That said, I look to India to exploit an edge: its commitment to the democratic process.
-Yes, this may sound cliche.
+Yes, this may sound cliched.
 India's government has long been criticized for extended periods of unremarkable reform.
 Yet I prefer it.

-Long term, India's commitment to democracy is a massive benefit.
+In the long term, India's commitment to democracy is a massive benefit.
 The economies of Brazil, Taiwan, South Korea, and, yes, even the United States can testify to that.

 At its simplest, India is attempting to build a foundation of sustainable yet powerful growth.
 And it is doing it through a functional democratic process, which is accountable to its citizens.

-When it comes down to companies, India has some specific areas of critical advantage.
+When it comes down to particular companies, India has some specific areas of critical advantage.
 The IT outsourcing world has been hit before.
 But I think Patni Computer Systems

 This article was first published Sept.
 28, 2007.
 It has been updated.